hpi-swa-teaching/SWT18-Project-08/pull_request_template.md

 Please describe what the new tests are testing.

 # Is it release relevant?
-If yes, add a small description to the release notes.
+If yes, add a small description for the release notes here.

 # Screenshot
 You have something cool to share?
-Add an screenshot to show how your new code should act.
+Add a screenshot to show how your new code should act.

 # coding style checks
  - [ ] no external ressources needed